 Argo Livery, float down the Argo Cascades, walk back to the top and repeat the fun!
 One-person per tube, ages 8 years and above.
-Shoes required.
+Shoes required (no flip-flops).
 No coolers.
 Rented tubes are just for use in the cascades and do not go down the river past the cascades.
 People average three to four tube rides down the cascades in a two-hour rental.
-No van transportation provided for tube rentals or personal tubes.

 $10/tube, 2-hour rental

 Tips for tubing the river:

 Argo and Gallup Canoe Liveries do not provide van transportation for people with personal or rented tubes.

 To paddle the 3.7 miles river trip from Argo to Gallup rent a canoe, kayak or raft from the Argo Livery and van transportation is included for livery boats and customers.

 No alcohol is permitted in City of Ann Arbor parks